tinymce/tinymce-docs/rtc/configuration.md

 ### `rtc_user_connected`

 In many applications supporting real-time collaboration, the currently connected users are displayed.
 This setting enables you to track when a user enters the session.
+There are 8 distinct caret colors so the caret number will be a value from 1-8 if more than 8 people connect numbers will be reused.

 **Type:** `Function`